cypherpunk-academy/2064/en/013_2064_The Cypherpunk Academy.md

 ...
 What's the new rule?
 She's pretty simple.
 It says that from now on we can also play all missions as Cypherpunk missions.
 Whether you're a secret service agent or a business executive, a politician, a hacker, an American president, whatever.
-You can say TRON at the beginning of a game round or sometime in between that you are now cypherpunk and then you get your points not for domination, money, and control, but for publishing secrets, for compensating for injustices and for creating awareness of how the world actually works."
+You can say TRON at the beginning of a game round or sometime in between that you are now Cypherpunk and then you get your points not for domination, money, and control, but for publishing secrets, for compensating for injustices and for creating awareness of how the world actually works."

 Lilly looked at Marlene and said, "Marlene, would you like to say something?"